dxdotdev/arc-ui/.github/CONTRIBUTING.md

 ## Thanks :purple_heart:

-Thanks for all your contributions and efforts towards improving Arc UI - Theme.
+Thanks for all your contributions and efforts towards improving Arc UI.
 We thank you for being part of our :sparkles: community :sparkles:!